Mirrorman95/RemoveSpecialistRestrictions/README.md

 aquadrizzt, who's Power of Belief mod greatly helped in my development of this mod<br>
 PaulaMigrate and argent77, who answered a few minor questions I had on editing triggers

+To Do:

+Get the mod to both work and compile correctly, because it currently has no effect in-game with the way it's currently coded.<br>
+Update the exe to the latest version of WeiDU.